 Ginger-Lemon Tahini Dressing with Tofu Strips

-- 1 tbsp Braggs Liquid Aminos (can sub with Soy sauce if not GF, see notes in blog post)
+- 1 tablespoon Braggs Liquid Aminos, (can sub with Soy sauce if not GF, see notes in blog post)

 - 1 pinch Salt